andya17/andya17.github.io/_pages/gis.md

 Access the slide deck for my project presentation, which provides context for the Dashboard, at [this link](https://docs.google.com/presentation/d/1e401MNrQEXoiQ87XqHtF_dQwKDQtLZwugDnEcMgBmyU/edit?usp=sharing).

-Access the ArcGIS Dashboard at [this link](https://umass-amherst.maps.arcgis.com/apps/dashboards/cc6840291af544c48a949ef95d18e95a).
+Access the ArcGIS Dashboard at [this link](https://umass-amherst.maps.arcgis.com/apps/dashboards/cc6840291af544c48a949ef95d18e95a){:target="_blank" rel="noopener"}.

 ## Wildlife Corridor Reproduction Study
 I completed the following project with a classmate in the Middlebury College course Open GIScience during the Fall 2023 semester.
 Using the software R, we attempted to reproduce the steps of a QGIS model which produced a least cost surface for an area in Tanzania.
 We used packages such as `stars`, `raster`, and `tmap` to create an analogous workflow to that of the QGIS model.
 I provided CRediT roles to reflect the balance of work between the two contributors at the conclusion of the report linked below.